 - Procedure to Change (Drop/Add) Class Schedule

 The student must complete and submit a Petition for Change in Official Program form to Registration or drop/add the class via eCentral if a username and password have been issued.
-The forms are available at Registration and the extension offices in Rolla and Sullivan.
+The forms are available at the Student Service Center and the extension office in Rolla.
 The student must submit their changes to Registration by the appropriate deadline to be eligible for any refund.

 Financial Aid Recipients